 Pro tip: Input your company’s color, fonts, and style guide into Figma before you start anything.
 This will save you a lot of manual work in the future.

-Each product group is able to adopt the process that works best for their teams, but most groups follow some form of an agile practice where teams work in “sprints” to break up the tasks for specific goals.
+Each product group is able to adopt the process that works best for their teams, but most groups follow some form of an agile product management practice where teams work in “sprints” to break up the tasks for specific goals.
 We use Jira from Atlassian to organize our sprints and assign tasks to different people.

 As PMs, we don’t spend a lot of time in JIRA, which is largely managed by the engineering team.
 PMs will provide clarity on the goals and objectives for a 6-12 week timeline, and engineers will focus on the “how.”